mathandpencil/mathandpencil.github.io/_posts/2014-07-12-using-django-tastypie-to-create-RESTful-APIs.markdown

 ## Limiting Access To Data

 By default, the API I created allows any authenticated/non-authenticated user to perform any REST actions GET/PUT/DELETE/POST.
 This is obviously not ideal for a production application.
 To limit what data the API returns, Django-Tastypie provides a series of methods you can override.
 For example, lets say you have `cat` model that has a `user` attribute (foreign key).
 The user attribute specifies the person who created the cat object.
-If you want to change the API so only the user that create cats can update their cat objects, you would add the following methods to the Tastypie model resource class:
+If you want to change the API so only the user that created cats can update their cat objects, you would add the following methods to the Tastypie model resource class:

 {% highlight python %}